Samsung Galaxy S7 price, specs, review 價錢、規格及用家意見

 |Processor Core||Octa Core|

 Samsung Galaxy S7 Review - Living Up To The Word "Premium"

-One of the major criticism that the S6 was flooded with is the fact that its built to just live it to the word premium.
-The design and material itself simply made the S6 look an expensive piece of device, but without real continuity from its predecessor.
+One of the major criticism that the S6 was flooded with is the fact that it is built to live up to the word "premium".
+The design and material itself simply made the S6 look like an expensive piece of device, but without real continuity from its predecessor.
 With the S7, that design and build have finally been given more sense, as it brings back functionality that was once present in the predecessor of S6 but never made it to the final model.
 The Galaxy S7 marked the return of the microSD slot, removable battery (despite the tight sealing of the case), and waterproofing feature; all these three were deal breakers for the S6, and it is recovered by the S7.

 Photoshoots Made More Creative

-To date, the Galaxy s7 is the only device that goes unmatched in terms of processing speed and graphics rendering, because it's equipped with the most power processor and GPU available in the market right now.
-Its chipset is equipped with multiple cores (it’s just so many now that we already started lost count, but it’s actually 12) that can run at 2.3GHz at a minimum each.
+To date, the Samsung S7 is the only device that goes unmatched in terms of processing speed and graphics rendering, because it's equipped with the most powerful processor and GPU available in the market right now.
+Its chipset is equipped with eight cores that can run at 2.3GHz at a minimum each.
 If that’s not enough on top of its 12 processing units (cores), its graphics processing unit (GPU) is able to render the best and crisp quality display smoothly, on screen and in-app, despite its already highly saturated pixels – lagging is never an option for this phone.

 When the Galaxy S6 came out people were not exactly thrilled due to Samsung’s feat in taking away most of the essentials of the Galaxy Series’ DNA.
 Apparently, the much-needed upgrade that we all wanted after the Galaxy S5 was not what the S6 turned out to be.
 As a course correction, the Galaxy S7 was born.